 But, Brave offers another option.
 After stripping out the third-party ads and trackers from everything you see, Brave can then replace them with its own popup ads (ding!), from its own, allegedly trackless advertising network.
 Goodbye, Google ads!
 Hello, Brave ads!

 So, what kind of idiot would install a new browser to block ads, just to turn around and turn the ads back on again?
-A greedy idiot, that’s who.
-Because Brave promises to share its advertising revenue with you, using its Brave Rewards system.
+You’re looking at one.
+I turned it on the moment I found the setting for it, because Brave promises to share its advertising revenue with me, using its Brave Rewards system.

 If you turn Brave ads on, you will gradually begin seeing browser notifications pop up (ding!).
 Each view is tallied up behind the scenes, with an estimate visible on on the rewards screen.
 Then, at the end of the month, you’re paid out by some robot accountant in the cloud, via a cryptocurrency that is disappointingly not called “Brave Bucks.”
 Instead, they’re called “Brave Attention Tokens,” or BATs for short.
 But, if you get enough of them together, they’re worth real money.
 About $0.59 per BAT, as of July 2021. ($0.79 in August!)

 For example, last month my eyeballs soaked up enough pop-up ads to earn around 5 BAT, which comes out to about $3.50 American.
 I could absolutely cash out my BAT stipend for a couple George Washingtons every month and just go nuts with a small drip coffee from Jo’s with cream and sugar.
 But, that’s not really the point.